Enter

 "electronics wizard" - The New York Times

-Levy earned degrees as Master of Electrical & Computer Engineering from Cornell University, and Doctor of Musical Arts in Percussion Performance from Stony Brook University.
+Levy earned a Master's degree in Electrical and Computer Engineering from Cornell University and a Doctor of Musical Arts degree in Percussion Performance from Stony Brook University.
 He has presented numerous workshops and lectures on electronic musical instrument design and performance practice.
-Dr. Lorenzo holds a position as Professor of Creative Technologies at The New School, College of Performing Arts where he is director of the Nstrument Lab.
+Dr. Lorenzo holds a position as Professor of Creative Technologies at The New School College of Performing Arts, where he directs the Nstrument Lab.